yehonatan123f/yehonatan123f.github.io/index.md

 ## Yehonatan Fridman

 ### About Myself
-I'm a computer scientist.
-Studying for my master degree in the Computer Science Department at the Ben-Gurion University of the Negev.
+I'm a computer scientist, studying for my Master degree in the Computer Science Department at the Ben-Gurion University of the Negev.
 I am interested in Artificial Intelegence, Computer Vision, Image Processing and Parallel Computing.

 ### E-mail & Links